Neufund/ico-transparency-monitor/README.md

   3. `endDate` End date of an ICO

-@Moe not for example! enumerate all possibilities. ask mostafa
-  4. `status` Current status of smart contract, this can be returned as an enum or a string for example `in progress`, `successful`, `not provided`.
+  4. `status` Current status of smart contract, this can be returned as a string enum and must be one of these values  `in progress`, `successful`, `not provided`.

-@Moe this is not clear! decision matrix format has changed, also in javascript there is true, not True `Matrix` Answers for the [decision matrix](https://github.com/Neufund/ico-transparency-monitor#decision-matrix) where `True = Y , False = N , null = N/A`, all questions should be in the form
-  `q'n': { answer: true, comment: '' }, ` where `n` is the questions number
+  `Matrix` Answers for the [decision matrix](https://github.com/Neufund/ico-transparency-monitor#decision-matrix).
+The ICO monitor scans this matrix for answers and produces a final conclusion based on the answers.
+For each specific question in the dicision matrix an answer should be either:

+  1. `true`: if the answer to the specific qustion is **Yes**
+  2. `false`: if the answer to the specific qustion is **No**
+  3. `null` if the answer was **Not Applicable** and couldn't be answered

+  `addedBy` Name of the person that added this ICO.
+This will be displayed on the ICO monitor next to this ICO
 ### Examples
 Best way to learn how to add new ICO is to look at existing examples.
 Let's take EOS ICO
 ```